module Opt:sig..end

 which takes a single argument from the command line and calls

-to coerce it to the proper type.
-If coerce
+coerce to coerce it to the proper type.
+If coerce raises an

 metavariable of the option.

-is the default value of the option.
-If None
+default is the default value of the option.
+If None, the

 option has no default value.